 Vadim V. Yakovlev

-My professional interests include electromagnetic and multiphysics modeling, scientific computations, and optimization in various interdisciplinary areas that have to do with high frequency electromagnetics.
+My professional interests include electromagnetic and multiphysics modeling, scientific computations, and optimization in various interdisciplinary areas associated with high frequency electromagnetics.
 I am particularly interested in applications of microwave power engineering as well as microwave imaging (i.e., non-destructive evaluation and testing of materials from the characteristics of the electromagnetic field).
 I run the Industrial Microwave Modeling Group (IMMG), which I established in 1999 as a division of WPI’s Center for Industrial Mathematics and Statistics (CIMS).
-This group allows me to enrich traditional research activities by direct interaction with the real world – with engineers, practitioners, and industrialists.
+This organization allows me to enrich traditional research activities by direct interaction with the real world – with engineers, practitioners, and industrialists.